ELI-Data-Mining-Group/PELIC-dataset/README.md

 In the second stage of data processing, we started to reach into the textual (i.e., corpus) data content and apply deep cleaning.
 Excessive use of empty lines or symbols for formatting purposes (`******`, etc.) were pared down, and instances of defunct `\r` line breaks were removed.
 All Unicode-based punctuation was converted to ASCII-based (`’` to `'`, for example).
-A particularly vexing problem involved appearance of the `?` character in place of `'` or some other punctuation in many of the student-written text, which we suspect occurred during a particular period when the data collection system was misconfigured on text encoding.
+A particularly vexing problem involved appearance of the `?` character in place of `'` or some other punctuation in many of the student-written texts, which we suspect occurred during a particular period when the data collection system was misconfigured on text encoding.
 Fixing this involved a combination of automation and manual correction, as genuine tokens of `?` and broken characters were not always easily discerned.

 The next stage focused on anonymization within text.
 Certain textual units such as website URLs and email addresses were rounded up and converted into the place-holder tags `ANON_URLPAGE` and `ANON_EMAIL`.